povik/toymap/README.md

 # toymap: Toy technology mapper

 Toymap maps logic networks onto LUTs or simple logic gates.
-The basic principle is cutting up an And-Invertor Graph representing the desired logic function into small subgraphs such that each subgraph can be implemented with (mapped onto) a LUT or a simple gate.
+The basic principle is cutting up an And-Inverter Graph representing the desired logic function into small subgraphs such that each subgraph can be implemented with (mapped onto) a LUT or a simple gate.
 Technology mapping like this is a step in the compilation of logic designs to be programmed onto an FPGA or manufactured as an IC.

 Some features: